Nana’s New Shoes–And the Metaphor of Buying Bigger Clothes

 Recently, I went to visit my grandmother, who is almost 103 years old.
 She was complaining of leg pain.
 She asked me to help her put on her shoes.
 I tried really hard.
 But in her sweltering apartment (she can’t stand any temperature below 80), I was sweating and the shoes were not going on.
 I had visions of Cinderella’s stepsister needing to cut off her heels to get her feet into her shoes.

 Nana has edema—swelling in the lower part of her legs—because she has been sitting in a wheelchair a lot lately.
 She is quite fashionable and still loves to get dressed up every day.
 But no shoes were fitting.

-My patients tell me the same thing—once they have clothes that fit well and are stylish, they feel more able to face the world, and getting dressed each morning is no longer an occasion for self-deprecation.
+My patients tell me the same thing—that the dread over having to replace the clothing and, in the meantime having to face the clothing that doesn’t fit—is the worst part.
+But once they have clothes that fit well and feel more stylish, they feel more able to face the world, and getting dressed each morning is no longer an occasion for self-deprecation.

 And when I spoke to Nana last week, she let me know how much she was loving her gold shoes and walking more again!